-The Buckley Court substantially narrowed the wide-ranging federal disclosure requirement before it to ensure that the law did "not reach all partisan discussion," much less genuine issue speech.
-Accordingly, the Court limited the reach of donor disclosure to financiers of speech "advocat[ing] a particular election result"43 and restricted federal campaign law to regulating "communications that include explicit words of advocacy of election or defeat of a candidate."44 This narrowing construction limited disclosure to speech about candidates - that is, speech with an unambiguous interest in the outcome of a political campaign.
-Such speech became known as "express advocacy."45
+The Buckley Court observed that laws regulating issue speech inevitably discourage speakers from speaking plainly, and that the First Amendment does not allow speakers to be forced to "hedge and trim" their preferred message.37 The Court also expressed concern with the harm that overbroad disclosure could work to civic discourse, because "the right of associational privacy ... derives from the rights of [an] organization's members to advocate their personal points of view in the most effective way."38 The Buckley Court substantially narrowed the wide-ranging federal disclosure requirement before it to ensure that the law did "not reach all partisan discussion," much less genuine issue speech.
+Accordingly, the Court limited the reach of donor disclosure to financiers of speech "advocat[ing] a particular election result"39 and restricted federal campaign law to regulating "communications that include explicit words of advocacy of election or defeat of a candidate."40 This narrowing construction limited disclosure to speech about candidates - that is, speech with an unambiguous interest in the outcome of a political campaign.
+Such speech became known as "express advocacy."41 during only a small slice of the calendar.
+The government's interest is only in who is speaking shortly before an election, not who mentions a candidate - often an incumbent officeholder - the rest of the year.
+Expanding the electioneering communications window beyond the current thirty/sixty-day timeframe will require the state to amass an extensive record to articulate and justify its interest in regulating that speech, which by definition is more likely to be directed at legislative and policy debates, rather than elections.